Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 Extension of this approach to surfaces and operators of higher genus is straightforward.

 There exists one further observation to be made with respect to surfaces of higher genus.
 Much as the torus admits operators of genus 0 and genus 1, a surface of genus $g$ will admit operators whose support is a region of genus $g'$, for any $g'\leq g$.
-We are not aware of any notation convention for the description of such operators, and on surfaces having genus higher than 1, there is the potential for ambiguity as a given operator diagram of genus $g'$ may refer to any of $\left( \right)$ different physical processes.
-We suggest it may be appropriate to distinguish the different non-trivial cycles using different symbols in the manner of the $*$ in Figs.~\ref{fig:torusstates}--\ref{fig:discoperatorontorus}, but we do not develop such a system formally at this time, and note that ambiguity can always be avoided by writing such an operator in terms of full fusion and splitting trees on the surface of genus $g$.
+We are not aware of any notation convention for the description of such operators, and on surfaces having genus higher than 1, there is the potential for ambiguity as a given operator diagram of genus $g'$ may conceivably refer to any of $g'\cdot\left( \right)$ different physical processes, depending on which handles of the manifold are associated with the handles implicit in the operator diagram.
+Using a unique label for the pair of obstructions associated with each handle of the manifold serves to alleviate this ambiguity.